Why Should I Migrate PST to Office 365?

 Personal Storage Table or PST is an Outlook data file that stores mail items, such as emails, contacts, attachments, etc. Outlook creates a PST when you add or sign up with a POP (POP3) email account.
 Users can also export their mail items from Outlook to PST format via Import/Export wizard for backup and migration purposes.

-In this article, we will discuss why you should migrate PST to Office 365 and the methods you can use to migrate single or multiple PST files to Office 365.
+In this article, we will discuss why you should migrate PST to Office 365 and the methods you can use to migrate single or multiple PST files to Microsoft 365.

-There are multiple scenarios where migrating PST to Office 365 makes more sense than storing them on the local machine to access mail items.
+There are multiple scenarios where migrating PST to Microsoft 365 makes more sense than storing them on the local machine to access mail items.

 PST is a copy of the user mailbox stored on the mail server.
-Thus, migrating PST to Office 365 migrates the user mailboxes from your current email infrastructure to Office 365—even if the current infrastructure doesn’t support Office 365 migration.
+Thus, migrating PST to Office 365 migrates the user mailboxes from your current email infrastructure to Microsoft 365—even if the current infrastructure doesn’t support Microsoft 365 migration.

 Large PST file is prone to corruption.
 Traditionally, users can reduce the PST file size by deleting old mail items or attachments after saving them locally or splitting the large PST into multiple smaller PSTs.
 Although this can prevent corruption due to oversizing, the PST files remain vulnerable to damage due to other factors, such as abrupt shutdown, system or Outlook crash, etc., while PST is open in the Outlook client.